ArloysMacias/Arloys-Portfolio/README.md

 - The contact section provides my contact information as well as a form for visitors to contact me directly.
 The form is correctly validated and helps the used provide the correct information using the correct type in each field of the form (input).
 Here  the visitor can also find links to my social media platforms.

 - The footer sections shows the year of the copywrite stating my exclusive ownership of the site.

+### Features Left to Implement

+I would like to add the option of changing the language of the page to Spanish since this is my mother tongue as well as translating the publications to English.
+Likewise, it is my intention to add future projects I create in this portfoilo.

+## Technologies Used

+- Bootstrap
+- CSS 3
+- HTML 5
+- JavaScript

+## Testing

+## Deployment

+## Credits

+### Content

+The information in the 'About' section was written by me.
+The published articles in the 'Publications' section was written by me in collaboration with several different authors credited in the articles themselves.

+### Media

+The image of me is created from a private photo but the background of the 'Skills' and 'Contact' section was downloaded from Pexels (https://www.pexels.com/photo/white-coumputer-keyboard-34490/).

+### Acknowledegments

+To make the navigation bar I watched a tutorial _____

+The bars showing the skills were taken from _____ and the design of the time line in the 'Publications' section was inspired from ___